Buzzsaw and Breakdowns: A Look at Why We Create

 At first, I was wary about the satirical-horror-comedy-art film starring Jake Gyllenhaal and John Malkovich that appeared on my Netflix que.
 Velvet Buzzsaw, directed by Dan Gilroy, has been stirring major hype since it was released earlier this spring.
-The movie follows a group of LA artists who get caught in a cycle of greed, narcissism, and the supernatural.
-After painter Ventril Dease dies, agent Josephina (Zawe Ashton) steals a collection of his paintings from his vacant apartment.
-With the help of her art world friends, she sells them to the public, only to reap the bearings as Dease’s malevolent spirit kills them off one by one.
+The movie follows a group of LA artists who get caught in a cycle of greed, narcissism and the supernatural.
+After esteemed painter Ventril Dease dies, agent Josephina (Zawe Ashton) steals a collection of his paintings from his vacant apartment.
+With the help of her art world friends, she sells them to the public, only to face the bloody consequences as Dease’s malevolent spirit kills them off one by one.
 It is a classic slasher flick, complete with limb-tearing and death by walking sculpture.
 However, there is more to this movie than its overplayed death and destruction presents.

 Image by Aliza Pelto